 M&E Trades and Labour is where it all started for 1st Step, and we won't forget our roots.
 Rather, we have moved the drive and determination to deliver in this sector across to our teams in all other sectors we now operate in.
 Our trades and labour teams work from multiple locations and are experts in the areas and sectors they recruit for.
 Each team has an in-depth knowledge of the area’s local transient workforce, current projects and market conditions.
 All offices specialise in the Mechanical and Electrical sector as well as Rail, Construction, Civils, demolition and Associated Disciplines.

-1st Step Solutions have an exciting opportunity for an Electrical Tester to j...
+1st Step Solutions are looking for an Electrical Tester to work in East Londo...

 Our business support consultants work within multiple sectors and offer solutions for a range of front of house and back office support roles, including but not limited to: Reception and Front Desk, Administrational support, Personal and Executive Assistants, Compliance, Human Resources, Document Control & Helpdesk support.